Fashion Design & Merchandising

 Fashion Design and Merchandising program is included in the departmental accreditation by the American Association of Family and Consumer Sciences (AAFCS).

-The Fashion Design and Merchandising option maintains a collection of garments popular over various historical periods.
+The Fashion Design and Merchandising program maintains a collection of garments popular over various historical periods.
 Uniforms are a specialty item in this collection.
 Items from the collection are displayed periodically in galleries on campus and are used as visual, tactile support for classroom lectures.

 Mentorship & Advising